 - Gargoyles: Right before allowing the Magus to put him under the same indefinite sleep spell as the rest of his clan, Goliath asks the Magus and Princess Catherine to protect his clan's eggs.
 They do.

 - Implied in Galaxy Rangers "Psychocrypt" when Zach decides to make his suicide run.
 He asks his home AI to "take care of everything."
 Gee-Vee doesn't quite get it, but the audience does.

 - An inversion takes place in Steven Universe.
 In "Lion 3: Straight to Video", Rose Quartz ends her video message to Steven by telling him to take care of "them", "them" being the people she will leave behind with her sacrifice to bring Steven into existence.

 - Samurai Jack: After robot assassin X9 is killed by Jack, he asks Jack to take care of his dog Lulu (who was kidnapped by Aku to threaten X9 out of retirement) before shutting down.
 Even Jack looks down somewhat sympathetically at the robot before walking away.

 - After being shot by Gavrilo Princip in Sarajevo on June 28, 1914, considered the spark that started World War I, Archduke Franz Ferdinand's last words were (to his wife) "Sophie, Sophie!
 Don't die!
 Live for our children!"

-- Recent example, September 11th.
+- For a more recent example, there were the events of September 11, 2001.
 As many parents trapped in the doomed towers could contact their spouse/loved ones, they often made this their dying request.